Skip to main content

 What the Public Fiduciary Can Charge

 When a public fiduciary manages an estate, the costs do not come out of thin air.
-Arizona law gives the public fiduciary a direct claim against the estate for three categories of expenses.
+The law gives the public fiduciary a direct claim against the decedent estate or the ward's estate for three categories of expenses.

 The public fiduciary has a claim for all of the following against the estate of the ward, protected person or decedent: 1.
 Reasonable expenses incurred in the execution of the guardianship, conservatorship or public administration.
 2. Compensation for the fiduciary's services and the fiduciary's attorney that the court in which the accounts are settled deems just and reasonable.